 We’ve received briefs from creative agencies that our team of London-based creatives have taken all the way to storyboard and animatic with reference films and notes on casting, art direction, music – the works really.
 The task for River Film is simply one of executing a clear vision, though it’s essential always to interrogate the creative to ensure it all works before we get cracking.

 The content below is really aimed at clients rather than creative agencies (and we certainly don’t want to tell anyone how to suck eggs…), but we hope it’s of interest to all.

 Stop.
 Think.
 Act… It’s all too easy for a project to start without adequately figuring out what we are trying to achieve – and how we will know if it has been a success.
 Below are a series of simple creative development questions that we need to ask ourselves.

 - What is the message, and who is the audience?
 Why?

 - Is the client in danger of talking to themselves…?

-- Are we focusing solely on a product or is there a wider branding message?
+- Are we focusing solely on a product, or is there a broader branding message?

 - Clients often like to use a film that is ostensibly being produced to promote a product for wider branding goals.

 - Have all the stakeholders actually signed up to the strategic intent, or is it someone’s pet project who has “gone rogue” and not managed to bring everyone along with them?

 - Has a creative agency come up with something about which a client is only lukewarm?
 An initial “yes” might turn into a problem later down the track.

 - Is there a hard deadline, and if so, what’s driving it?